 Seagrass meadows are declining at an alarming rate.
-On average, we are losing an acre of seagrass habitat every 30 seconds, and an estimated 29% of seagrass meadows have disappeared over the past century.
+We are losing more than an acre of seagrass habitat every 30 minutes on average, and an estimated 29% of seagrass meadows have disappeared over the past century.

 Although seagrass meadows are rapidly declining, seagrass is one of the most resilient plants on the planet.

-Along with mangroves (another extremely resilient semi-marine plant), seagrass meadows have become a vulnerable shallow water habitat.
+Along with mangroves , seagrass meadows have become a vulnerable shallow-water habitat.

 Their biggest threats are pollution from agriculture and habitat destruction.

-Rain over farmland can wash fertilisers into rivers and the ocean.
+Rain over farmlands can wash fertilisers into rivers and the ocean.
 This increase in nutrients can cause algal blooms that could block the sunlight that is necessary for seagrass to photosynthesise.